I was born in the Wild Wild West.

 wanting me to suffer a slow and painful death.

-While I lay in the ground slowly dying,
+While I lay on the ground slowly dying,

 my son came running to me.